Skip to content

 Why Tungsten Beads Matter

 In fast Vaal runs, getting down quickly is everything.
-Tungsten is ~1.7× denser than brass, so your fly reaches the strike zone faster and stays there longer—crucial for Euro nymphing where contact equals takes.
+Tungsten gets your fly into the strike zone faster and keeps it there longer.

 • High flows / deep slots: 3.5–4.0 mm beads.

-• Perdigon bonus: Slim, slick bodies cut turbulence and sink fast.
+• Perdigon bonus: Slim bodies cut turbulence and sink fast.

 Best Flies for Summer Flows

-From October to March, fish feed higher and move more.
+From October to March, fish feed more actively and move around more.
 Carry a mix for clarity swings and current speeds.

-• CDC Emergers — deadly in slower, clear slicks.
+• PTN — deadly in slower, clear slicks.

-• Tungsten PTN — the all-rounder with natural profile.
+• Tungsten PTN — the all-rounder with a natural profile.

 • Hotspot Hare’s Ear — pops in stained water.